 10 things you can’t miss in Chiang Mai

 Like a queen overseeing her subjects from her throne, Chiang Mai hovers high in Thailand’s mountainous north far away from the south’s madness.
 Initially conceived for her trade route to China, the northern capital remains largely independent from the rest of the country.
-Compact, walkable and friendly, Chiang Mai has all the cultural bases covered with its food, ruins, temples, scenery, elephants, adventure, crafts and continuing traditions.
+Compact, walkable and friendly, here are 10 things to do in Chiang Mai from food, ruins, temples, scenery, elephants, adventure, crafts to continuing traditions.

 As they say, when in Northern Thailand…you’ve got to try the local cuisine, especially in Chiang Mai.
 Lemongrass, chilli, turmeric, lime and coconut enhancing noodles, curries, pork, shrimp and fish doused with the local pepper sauce are just some of the flavours of the north.